RFK Jr. argues that Biden is a bigger threat to democracy than Trump - KVIA

 “I’m not going to defend President Trump on that, and it was appalling.
 And there’s many things that President Trump has done that that are appalling,” he added.

+The Democratic National Committee responded to Kennedy, saying in a statement that “there is no comparison” between Biden and Trump.

+“With a straight face Robert F. Kennedy Jr. said that Joe Biden is a bigger threat to democracy than Donald Trump because he was barred from pushing conspiracy theories online,” DNC senior adviser Mary Beth Cahill said in a statement.
+“There is no comparison to summoning a mob to the Capitol and promising to be a dictator on day one.
+Robert F. Kennedy Jr. laid to rest tonight any doubts that he’s a spoiler candidate by pushing his MAGA talking points in prime time.”

-Kennedy went on to minimize the potential risks of questioning the integrity of elections, as he’s done in previous presidential elections, but said he feels it’s important for voters who believe the election was stolen to not be persecuted for their belief.
+In the interview, Kennedy minimized the potential risks of questioning the integrity of elections, as he’s done in previous presidential elections, but said he feels it’s important for voters who believe the election was stolen to not be persecuted for their belief.

 “People who say that the election is stolen… we shouldn’t make pariahs of those people.
 We shouldn’t demonize them.
 We shouldn’t vilify them.
 What we should be doing is saying, let’s all get together, Republicans and Democrats, and fix the election system,” he said.